UC BERKELEY PANHELLENIC

 MOTTO: Dream Boldly.
 Live Fully.

-PHILANTHROPY: Go 2 Foundation for Lung Cancer (Jog 4 Jill), National Alliance on Mental Illness, and Girls Academy
+PHILANTHROPY: Go 2 Foundation for Lung Cancer (Jog 4 Jill), JED Foundation (NAMI and Girls Academy)

 MEMBERSHIP POLICIES: Kappa Kappa Gamma is a single-gender organization comprised of women and individuals who identify as women whose governing documents do not discriminate in membership selection except by requiring good scholarship and ethical character.
 Kappa Kappa Gamma values diversity and inclusion and does not discriminate based on race, national origin, religion, disability, age, gender identity or sexual orientation.
 Members are encouraged to promote and demonstrate an understanding of inclusion, both on the college campus and in the world community.
 Kappa Kappa Gamma recognizes the value of each individual and expects its members to promote integrity, respect and regard for others, and appreciation for the worth of all individuals.
 Kappa Kappa Gamma continues to seek members who: - Will further the mission and purpose of the Fraternity - Have achieved academic success - Have demonstrated good character - Will enrich the life of the group through shared congeniality - Are responsible citizens and contributing members of their communities.